ShakedDanZilberman/Magdad/yolo/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 90 images.
+The dataset includes 126 images.
-Targets are annotated in YOLO v5 PyTorch format.
+Targets-3893 are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Fit (white edges))
+* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.